Using ESP32 timers in Arduino code

 mode by setting autoreload

-à true
+to true

-: once the timer has exceeded the value alarm_value
+.
+As soon as the timer has exceeded the value alarm_value

-value, it starts counting again from zero and the interrupt function is triggered.
+value, it starts counting again from zero, and the interrupt function is triggered.

 Note